helix-editor/helix/book/src/usage/language-servers.md

 ## Useful Keymaps

-Helix inludes default keymaps for a lot of language server functionality.
+Helix includes default keymaps for a lot of language server functionality.
 Some commonly used `NOR` mode keymaps are:

 - `Space` + `r`: renames the symbol under the cursor across the project.